cyrus-and/gdb-dashboard/README.md

  3. `name` is the name of the attribute of the Python object, defaults to the key value.

- 4. `type` is the conversion callback which accepts the string value and produce a value in another type, or raise an exception.
-This key defaults to the type `str`.
+ 4. `type` is the type of this attribute, it is used to coerce the value passed as an argument to the proper type, or raise an exception.
+This key defaults to the `str` type.

- 5. `check` is a control callback which accept the converted value and returns `True` if the value satisfies the constraint and `False` otherwise.
+ 5. `check` is a control callback which accept the coerced value and returns `True` if the value satisfies the constraint and `False` otherwise.
 This key is optional, when omitted no check is performed.